 One trick that I learn to stand out is to like 2-3 photos of someone then leaving a comment on the third.
 It’s a surefire way to stand out and get them to follow me back.
 And it beats using Instagram bots — it’s much more personal and doesn’t jeopardize your Instagram account!

 I also recommend using Agorapulse’s monitoring feature to monitor hashtags.
 You can use this feature to monitor hashtags then participate in conversations.

-Here’s an example of what I do with the hashtag #menwithstreetstyle.
+Here’s an example of a search of the hashtag #pizza.

-Since I share fashion related posts, I find photos that I like and engage with people who uses these hashtag.
+Now if my target demographic was pizza-fans, I could find photos that I like and engage with people who use this hashtag.
 I’ll like and comment, all done within Agorapulse.

 For maximum impact, you need to use hashtags.
 I recommend you maximize all 30 hashtags if possible.
 If you don’t know, you can in fact secretly post 60 hashtags on Instagram.

 If you don’t know what hashtags to use, a trick is to watch what successful Instagram Influencers or your competitors in your industry are using.